Download This Bill in Microsoft Word format

 Be it enacted by the General Assembly of the State of South Carolina:

 SECTION 1.
 There is established a Committee to Study Certain Issues Affecting Veterans.
-The committee is comprised of three members of the Senate, to be appointed by the President of the Senate, and three members of the House of Representatives, to be appointed by the Speaker of the House.
+The committee is comprised of three members of the Senate, to be appointed by the President of the Senate, three members of the House of Representatives, to be appointed by the Speaker of the House, and the Secretary of the South Carolina Department of Veterans' Affairs or his designee.
 The members of the committee shall elect a chairman and a vice chairman and shall meet as often and at any locale in the State as the committee considers necessary or expedient for the duration of the committee's existence as provided by this joint resolution.
 A vacancy on the committee must be filled in the manner of original appointment as provided by this section.

 SECTION 2.
 (A) The committee shall study the following: